 Año Nuevo Island is five miles south of Pigeon Point and roughly nine acres in size.
 After surveying the coast north of Monterey for the U.S. Coast Survey, A. M. Harrison made the following recommendation for a light at Año Nuevo in an 1855 report.
 “Point Año Nuevo possesses all the requisites as a site for a guide to Santa Cruz harbor, and would also prove of advantage to the vessels in the coasting trade.
 This point once made, it becomes a matter of little difficulty to reach Santa Cruz; and vessels from the Northward, bound to Monterey, and even up and down the coast, would find a light here very serviceable.”

 Nature and vandalism quickly took their toll on the station’s buildings following abandonment of the island.
-In 1976, the state cut down the steel light tower as it was likely to collapse.
-The toppled tower was left on the island and can easily be viewed from the mainland.
+In 1976, the state cut down the steel lighthouse as it was likely to collapse.
+The toppled tower remains on the island and can easily be viewed from the mainland.

-Modern visitors aren't the only ones to complain about the strong odor that accompanies the seals.
-The smell also bothered the keepers, as did the seals' calls and grunts.
 Año Nuevo Island and Point are part of a Wildlife Protection Area located in Año Nuevo State Reserve.
-The park has a live SealCam on their website.
-The point is accessed by a 1.7-mile hike from the parking area at the state park.
-The visitor’s center has a model of the island, showing how the station looked during its prime.
+Modern visitors can experience the seals’ calls and grunts and strong odor that so bothered the keepers by taking a 1.7-mile hike from the parking area at the state park.
+The parks visitor’s center has a model of the island, showing how the station looked during its prime.

 From December to March, access to the point is permitted only on regularly scheduled guided walks.
-During these months the females give birth to their pups and the giant bull seals fight for dominance and the privilege of mating with the females.
+During these months the females give birth to their pups, and the giant bull seals fight for dominance and the privilege of mating with the females.
 At other times of the year, visitors are free to visit the point during park hours.
 The seals return to the beach to molt from April until August.
-No public access to Año Nuevo Island is permitted at any time, though distant views of the island are possible from the point.
 The historic fog signal buildings on the island are used as a laboratory/dormitory for the Institute of Marine Sciences at the University of California Santa Cruz.